Ay Caramba!

 fajita dishes, the meat is good quality, and the choice comes with the different ways it can be served.

-good served on a soft tortilla, with the cilantro and other spices giving it a Mexican flavor that is all too
+and was particularly good served on a soft tortilla.
+The cilantro and other spices gave it a Mexican flavor

-often missing in restaurant versions of what is usually a food cooked at home.
+that is all too often missing in restaurant versions of what is usually a food cooked at home.

 Avocado Tacos are also available as a special order (and I suspect other special tacos can